Public Policy Administration

 Same as POL SCI 6490 and SOC WK 6491.
 Prerequisite: Graduate standing or consent of instructor.
 Strategic and program planning enable an organization to concentrate on efforts and set priorities guided by a mission, vision, and an understanding of its environment.
 Focus is on preparing a strategic plan and a program plan for a nonprofit organization and analyzing an organization's ability to deliver goods and/or services to its constituents in today's economic, social and political climate.

-P P ADM 6600 Managing People in Organizations: 3 semester hours
+P P ADM 6600 Managing and Leading in Organizations: 3 semester hours

 Same as MGMT 5600.
 Prerequisites: Graduate standing or consent of instructor.
 The theoretical and research contribution of the behavioral sciences to management and administration are examined and applied to selected organizational situations.
 Areas to be considered from the standpoint of both individual and organizational performance are communication, motivation, conflict, decision-making, goal setting, leadership, organizational design, climate, development and control.
 Utilizing a systems perspective, the course attempts to develop in each student an ability to analyze and solve organizational problems.

 P P ADM 6750 Applied Research Design: 3 semester hours

 Prerequisites: At least one course in research design and statistics at the graduate level.
 The course offers a comparative study of research strategies with regard to data sources, data collection, and modes of analysis that are appropriate for program evaluation research.
 Attention is given to observational, survey, and quasi-experimental methodologies.

 P P ADM 6751 Applied Evaluation Project: 3 semester hours

 P P ADM 6800 Management Information Systems: 3 semester hours

 P P ADM 6850 E-Governance in the Public Sector: 1 semester hour

 Prerequisite: Graduate standing.
 This course addresses information technology in the public sector from a managerial perspective.
 Students will examine basic hardware, software, data, and information management issues from a managerial perspective.
 These topics may include web portal design, geographic information systems, database management, e-government, strategic design, and the use of information technology to address public policy questions.

 P P ADM 6900 Cases in Public Policy Administration: 3 semester hours